joshua-j-ye/geometry/docs/DEVELOPMENT_LOG.md

 # Geometry Jump - Development Log

 ## Project Overview
 **Date**: June 22, 2025
-**Project**: Geometry Dash-style game for Joshua and Dad
-**Technology Stack**: HTML, CSS, JavaScript
+**Project**: Geometry Dash-style game for Joshua and Dad **Technology Stack**: HTML, CSS, JavaScript
-**Goal**: Create a simple playable game to test and deploy to home server
+**Goal**: Create a simple playable game to test and deploy to my home server

 ---

 ## Conversation History

 ### User Request
 > I am doing a hobby project with my son Joshua.
 We want to build a simple game like geometry dash.
 > Create a simple playable first version for us, so we can test, and deploy to my home server.
 > Use html, javascript, css.

 ### Solution Delivered